dhoyle/splicedocs-jekyll/pages/Notes/DocsSummary.md

         <tr>
             <td rowspan="7" class="MenuName">Splice Machine</td>
             <td><a href="index.html">Welcome</a></td>
-            <td>The content accessible from this menu applies to all Splice Machine products.</td>
+            <td>Information about our database: the basis of all Splice Machine products.</td>
         </tr>
         <tr>
             <td><a href="tutorials_intro.html">Tutorials</a></td>